thanhbrandon/Delivery-Routing-and-Tracking-Simulation/README.md

     	A weakness with hash tables is that collision can occur.
 A resolution to this issue is chaining.

     	A strength of a hash table is that it has fast access times.
 The average case is O(1).
-Worst case is O(N) if there are mulitple collisions.
+The worst case is O(N) if there are multiple collisions.

 11. Justify the choice of a key for efficient delivery management from the following components:
 	•delivery address